 We often overlook the immense value satellites offer in our everyday lives.
 They have become an integral and indispensable part of modern society.
 Satellites are involved in many aspects, from the GPS we use to navigate our drives, and the weather forecast we check each morning, to the communication tools we use to connect with people across the globe.
 Moreover, they provide critical insights for scientific research, like studying climate change patterns or observing distant astronomical objects.
 But it’s not just about the far-reaching or global-scale applications; satellites also aid in emergency rescue missions, making a life-saving difference.
 Overall, satellites play a pivotal role in making our lives more convenient and safer, enhancing our understanding of the world and beyond.

 Comparison of LEO, MEO & GEO

 Satellite Systems can be classified based upon their orbits as low earth orbit, medium earth orbit & geostationary earth orbit systems.
 Geostationary is also the highest earth orbit and hence, also provides the greatest visibility using only a few satellites.
 The coverage region of a satellite is called its footprint.
 This is the region from which the satellite is visible.
 Three geostationary satellite footprints ensure complete coverage of the earth as shown:

-Hence, there is permanent or 24 hour visibility of geostationary satellites without the need of handoffs.
-While LEO & MEO satellites do not have 24 hour visibility as the satellites have smaller footprints since they are closer to the earth (low satellite height).
+Hence, there is permanent or 24-hour visibility of geostationary satellites without the need for handoffs.
+While LEO & MEO satellites do not have 24-hour visibility as the satellites have smaller footprints since they are closer to the earth (low satellite height).
 Hence, a larger number of satellites are needed to cover the earth.
 Also, since each satellite has a small footprint, handoffs are also required between satellites.

 Major differences between LEO, MEO & GEO satellite systems: